bus710/golang-dev-env-setting/README.md

 ### Set Golang Environment Variables +

-If you want to have your own go files in somewhere else other than $HOME/golang/bin,
+If you want to have your own go files in somewhere else other than $HOME/golang,

 Add the line below to $HOME/.bashrc

 ```
-export GOPATH=$GOPATH:YOUR-GOLANG-WORK-SPACE/bin
+export GOPATH=$GOPATH:YOUR-GOLANG-WORK-SPACE
 ```

 And make a directory for your project.

 ```
 $ mkdir -p YOUR-GOLANG-WORK-SPACE/src
+$ mkdir -p YOUR-GOLANG-WORK-SPACE/bin
 ```

 Also apply the change of your profile.